Kaiepi/p6-Net-Telnet/README.md

 NAME
 ====

-Net::Telnet - Telnet library for clients and servers
+Net::Telnet - TELNET library for clients and servers

 SYNOPSIS
 ========